 - 1. Each academic year (9 months) of service at 1.0 FTE at an institution of higher education, in a position equivalent to the Notice of Appointment at Eastern, shall contribute up to 1.0 step. - 2.
 Each calendar year of full-time employment at a non-academic institution in a capacity related to the Notice of Appointment at Eastern shall contribute up to 1 step. - 3.
-Appointments in (a)-(b) above at other than full-time or other than 9 months shall be considered proportionately, not to exceed the amounts in (a)-(b), and rounded to the nearest full step.
+Appointments in (1) and (2) above at other than full-time or other than 9 months shall be considered proportionately, not to exceed the amounts in (1) and (2), and rounded to the nearest full step.